GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Fields.md

 1. Set the Label Facet to "Name".
 This is the label that is intended to be shown on a user interface
 1. Set the Value Facet to "Email address".
 This is the value that is intended to be dropped into the transactional data.

-| i The Label and Value can be the same facet.
+| 🛈 The Label and Value can be the same facet.

 Retrieve the client entity.
 In the Fields array, The Authoriser field will be populated with a list of active records from the Client Entity's Authoriser child.